LittleSummer114/Commonsense-Paper-List/README.md

 ##### [Commonsense Question Answering](#content)
 ##### [Commonsense Reading Comprehension](#content)
 ##### [Understanding of Commonsense Stories](#content)
+ 1. <span id = "Story-Cloze-Test">**A Corpus and Cloze Evaluation for Deeper Understanding of Commonsense Stories.**</span> NAACL, 2016. [paper](https://www.aclweb.org/anthology/N16-1098.pdf) [dataset](http://cs.rochester.edu/nlp/rocstories)

+     *Mostafazadeh, Nasrin and Chambers, Nathanael and He, Xiaodong and Parikh, Devi and Batra, Dhruv and Vanderwende, Lucy and Kohli, Pushmeet and Allen, James.*

+       > The input is a story, and the output are alternatives of one is the end of the stories.

+ 2. <span id = "IE+MSA(CA)">**Story Ending Generation with Incremental Encoding and Commonsense Knowledge.**</span> AAAI, 2019. [paper](https://www.aaai.org/ojs/index.php/AAAI/article/view/4612) [code](https://github.com/JianGuanTHU/StoryEndGen.)

+     *Guan, Jian and Wang, Yansen and Huang, Minlie.*
 ##### [Sentiment Analysis](#content)
 ##### [Dialogue](#content)
 ##### [Abstractive Summarization](#content)